Raleigh Executive Jetport: Facilities and aircraft

-Raleigh Exec covers an area of 700 acres (283 ha) at an elevation of 246 feet (75 m) above mean sea level.
-It has one asphalt paved runway, designated 3/21, which is 6,500 by 100 feet (1,981 x 30 m) with a weight capacity of 100,000 pounds, and a parallel taxiway, 50 feet wide also with a weight capacity of 100,000 pounds.
-The facility also has full lighting, signage and safety equipment, including an automated weather observation system (AWOS), instrument landing system (ILS), ground communicator outlet (GCO) and automatic dependent surveillance-broadcast system (ADS-B).
+Raleigh Exec covers an area of 1,250 acres (506 ha) at an elevation of 246 feet (75 m) above mean sea level.
+It has one asphalt paved runway, designated 3/21, which is 6,501 by 100 feet (1,981 x 30 m) with a dual-wheel weight capacity of 102,000 pounds, and a parallel taxiway, 50 feet wide also with a dual-wheel weight capacity of 102,000 pounds.
+Ground traffic will soon will be managed from an air traffic control tower on the airport grounds that was approved by the FAA in 2025 and is currently scheduled to open in 2029.

+The facility has full lighting, signage and safety equipment, including an automated weather observation system (AWOS), instrument landing system (ILS), ground communicator outlet (GCO) and automatic dependent surveillance-broadcast system (ADS-B).
 Because the ADS-B is located on the airport grounds, pilots can monitor both ground and air traffic.

-The O. A. "Buddy" Keller III Terminal opened in the fall of 2019 as the business and social center of the jetport.
-The two-story, 14500 sqft building includes a pilot lounge with "snooze rooms" and a live video feed of the ramp; one large conference room, a technology-enriched meeting space accommodating 30 people with 16 seated around the table; one small conference room, another technology-enriched meeting space with seating for eight around the table; and a second-floor observation deck with rocking chairs overlooking the runway.
+The O.A.
+"Buddy" Keller III Terminal is the business and social center of the jetport.
+The two-story, 14500 sqft building includes a pilot lounge with "snooze rooms" and a live video feed of the ramp; one large conference room, a technology-enriched meeting space accommodating 30 people with 16 seated around the table; one small conference room; one classroom for 20 people; another technology-enriched meeting space with seating for eight around the table; and a second-floor observation deck with rocking chairs overlooking the runway.
+One portion of the terminal was renovated in 2025 to create additional office space for businesses operating at the jetport.

-For the 12-month period ending August 17, 2022, the airport had 63,000 aircraft operations, an average of 172 per day: 95% general aviation, 3% air taxi, and 2% military.
-At that time there were 160 aircraft based at Raleigh Exec.
+For the 12-month period ending July 2026, the airport had 96,000 aircraft operations, an average of 263 per day: 95% general aviation, 3% air taxi, and 2% military.
+There were 258 aircraft based at the jetport.

 Businesses at Raleigh Exec

-Several companies operate at Raleigh Exec.
+Many companies operate at Raleigh Exec.
 They include: